Synthetic G-jet-structures in modal homotopy type theory: Introduction

+Furthermore, the ambient higher types admit the construction of classifying morphisms (see \Cref{definition-classifying-square-for-fiber-bundle}) of fiber bundles, which is crucial for the goals of the article.
+In addition to that, there are exceptionally easy ways to describe homotopy theoretic quotients of spaces by simple type theoretic constructions, which rely on higher identity types as well.
+This will be explained in the discussion preceding \Cref{def:space-of-torsion-free-jet-structures}.

+The kind of modality that can be used to access the differential geometric structure of the objects of a topos from within type theory, is in some fortunate cases generated by reducing algebras.
+More precisely, in one of the most basic models, namely simplicial sheaves on the category of $k\Alg^\op_{fp}$ finitely presented algebras over a field $k$ \footnote{This ensures that the nilradical is finitely generated -- if this is not the case, the definition of $\Im$ becomes more complicated.}, there is an endofunctor $\Im$ given by

+for any sheaf $X$.
+If reduction preserves covers, as it does for the Zariski topology, this is an idempotent left and right adjoint functor, which is enough to generate a modality on the topos.
+The same approach yields modalities on toposes suitable for differential geometry.
+Roughly, this is achieved by passing to algebras of smooth functions and taking tensor products with nilpotent algebras, to add infinitesimals to the theory (see \cite{SyntheticPDEs}).

+It is also possible to only add square-zero algebras instead of general nilpotent algebras, which makes the definition of formal disks (\Cref{def:formal-disk}) collapse to first-order neighborhoods - something very close to a tangent space.
+This leads to a simpler theory, which is easier to compare with differential geometry, but it also yields a category which doesn't have the right limits, so we will not consider it any further.

-The reduction admits an extension from representables to a coreflection on all functors $k\Alg\to\Set$ and $\Im$ is its right adjoint.
-It turns out, that $\Im$ itself also has a right adjoint and is a reflection or put differently, an idempotent monad.
-This adjoint triple of endofunctors is the differential part of a \notion{Differential Cohesive Topos} a notion due to Urs Schreiber \cite{SchreiberDcct}, extending Lawvere's Axiomatic Cohesion \cite{Lawvere07}.
-More precisely, Schreiber requires less properties from the Cohesive structure but uses it for $(\infty,1)$-toposes only, while the differential structure is also used on toposes of Set-valued sheaves \cite{SyntheticPDEs}.
+The functor $\Im$ appears in the differential part of a \notion{Differential Cohesive Topos}, a notion due to Urs Schreiber \cite{SchreiberDcct}[Definition 4.2.1], extending Lawvere's Axiomatic Cohesion \cite{Lawvere07}.
+The differential structure is also used on toposes of Set-valued sheaves \cite{SyntheticPDEs}, where it is applied to a site suitable for differential geometry and therefore spaces modeled on vector spaces over the reals.